Being environmentally conscious is important as there is only one planet, earth!

 - Make your own rags and wash clothes

-- Cut up old t-shirts or clothing and use them as rags and wash clothes.
+- Cut up old t-shirts or clothing, use them as rags, and clean clothes.

-Many people don’t realize that recyclables need to be separated properly.
-Rather than just throwing your coffee cup in the blue bin, dismantle it and put the respective pieces in the right place (e.g. the lid, the sleeve and the cup).
+Many people don’t realize that recyclables need to be appropriately separated.
+Rather than just throwing your coffee cup in the blue bin, dismantle it and put the individual pieces in the right place (e.g. the lid, the sleeve, and the cup).

 To make this easier, you can create your own recycling center at home!
 Have multiple different bins for different types of recycles (e.g. glass, plastic, cardboard, and tin).